flowplayer/flash/core/README.txt

 - #20 for the free player swap the logo with the stage video mask to display underneath not on top.
 - #42 pass in stream clips through and close the stream before returning to the parent clip.
 - #52 when replaying flag start has dispatched on the current clip.
+- #44 fixes for #627 check if the stagevideo dimensions and positioning has changed to update the stage video mask with. unbinding and binding stage video events caused issues with instream playlists therefore has to be kept binded. unbinded stage video events during seeking to prevent the mask repositioning.

 3.2.14
 ------